 The number of students that can be admitted to the program each year is restricted due to the limited availability of clinical sites.
 All applicants are considered for admission by the date in which they complete all petitioning prerequisites and file a petition online to be placed on the waiting list.

 To be eligible to petition to the Practical Nursing program, the student must meet the following academic requirements:

-- Reading: Appropriate score on reading placement test (COMPASS, ACT, or SAT) or completion of college prepatatory reading (CPE 0200) with a grade of C or better.
-Students are excused from reading placement tests if they have obtained a C or better in a college-level English composition course. - Writing: Appropriate score on writing placement test (COMPASS, ACT, or SAT) or completion of college prepatatory writing (CPE 0400) with a grade of C or better.
-Students are excused from writing placement tests if they have obtained a C or better in a college-level English composition course. - Math: Appropriate scores on math/algebra placement tests (COMPASS, ACT, or SAT) or completion of college prepatatory math through CPE 0600 with a grade of C or better within the past five years.
-Students are excused from math/algebra placement tests if they have obtained a C or better in a collegelevel math course within the past five years. - Grade point average (GPA): A minimum cumulative Clark State transcript GPA of 2.0 (CPE courses are not included in the transcript GPA) as well as a minimum GPA of 2.0 in the courses in the practical nursing curriculum.
+• Reading: Appropriate score on reading placement test (COMPASS, ACCUPLACER, ACT, or SAT) or completion of college preparatory reading (CPE 0200) with a grade of C or better.
+Students are excused from reading placement tests if they have obtained a C or better in a college-level English composition course or have recently completed high school senior English with an appropriate grade in accordance with College policy.

+• Writing: Appropriate score on writing placement test (COMPASS, ACCUPLACER, ACT, or SAT) or completion of college prepaRatory writing (CPE 0400) with a grade of C or better.
+Students are excused from writing placement tests if they have obtained a C or better in a college-level English composition course or have recently completed high school senior English with an appropriate grade in accordance with College policy.

+• Math: Appropriate scores on math/algebra placement tests (COMPASS, ACCUPLACER, ACT, or SAT) or completion of college preparatory math through CPE 0600 OR CPE 0650 with a grade of C or better within the past five years.
+Students are excused from math/ algebra placement tests if they have obtained a C or better in an Ohio Transfer Module (OTM) equivalent college-level math course within the past five years or have recently completed high school algebra II with an appropriate grade in accordance with College policy.

+• Grade point average (GPA): A minimum cumulative Clark State transcript GPA of 2.0 (CPE courses are not included in the transcript GPA) as well as a minimum GPA of 2.0 in the courses in the practical nursing curriculum.